Canceled Little League World Series expected to hurt Williamsport's economy

 WILLIAMSPORT, Pa. — There will be no Little League World Series in 2020; it is the first cancellation of the series in history.

-The annual 11-day event usually brings in about $40 million dollars to the area.
+The annual 11-day event usually brings in about $40 million to the area.

 The event is important for hotels, such as Genetti's in downtown Williamsport.